chappy84/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 ## Test Environment Configuration
 You'll find manually adding command-line switches when running your tests quickly becomes tedious.
-Fortunately, PHPUnit allows you to use a
-configuration file for specifying the default switches, among other
-settings.
-By default, PHPUnit will look for a file named either
-`phpunit.xml` or `phpunit.xml.dist` in the directory in which you run it,
-and use the values it contains to alter its own behavior.
+Fortunately, PHPUnit allows you to use a configuration file for specifying the default switches, among other settings.
+By default, PHPUnit will look for a file named either `phpunit.xml` or `phpunit.xml.dist` in the directory in which you run it, and use the values it contains to alter its own behavior.

-You may need different configuration for different kinds of tests -- e.g.,
-unit tests vs. integration tests.
-PHPUnit allows you to indicate a specific configuration file using the `--configuration` switch, with an argument
-indicating the path of the configuration file.
+You may need different configuration for different kinds of tests -- e.g., unit tests vs. integration tests.
+PHPUnit allows you to indicate a specific configuration file using the `--configuration` switch, with an argument indicating the path of the configuration file.

-To execute your tests with a specific configuration file do:
+To execute your tests with a specific configuration file:

 {lang: text}
     /path/to/phpunit --configuration /path/to/your/phpunit.xml